thanhtoan1742/201-DSA/Assignment 2 Phase 2/readme.md

+# Note
+Ignore all the source file please.
 # Problem
 The problem of the second task of A2P2 is equivalent to this problem:
 Maintain a set of segments.
 Each segment is presented as a pair of number **[s, t)**.
 You have to process 3 kinds of query